Visitors, volunteers and students on placement policy

 Children’s safety, health and wellbeing is Early Learning Victoria’s key priority.

-Early Learning Victoria has clear procedures in place for the management of visitors, volunteers and students on placement at all Early Learning Victoria centres.
+We have clear procedures for managing visitors, volunteers and students on placement at all our centres.

 1. Scope